wowsiddanth/tp/docs/UserGuide.md

 Here, tips are given.
 </div>

-<div markdown="span" class="alert alert-danger">:bulb: **Caution:**
+<div markdown="span" class="alert alert-danger">:exclamation: **Caution:**
 Whilst here, very important warnings are given.
-As such, it is imperative your read this or nustracker might behave unexpectedly!
+As such, it is imperative your read this or nustracker might behave unexpecetedly.
 </div>

 <h1 align="center"> Let's get started with nustracker!</h1>